NEC Baby Formula Lawsuit

 The manufacturer is aware of an alternative design.
 Still, it uses cow's milk despite the dangers.

-- The cow's milk-based baby formula makers should have warned the public of the dangers of its product.
-Instead, they either knew or should have known that their Enfamil baby formula was dangerous, and they did nothing.
+- The cow's milk-based baby formula makers should warn consumers of the dangers of its product.
+Instead, they either knew or should have known that their Enfamil baby formula was dangerous, and yet they did nothing.

-The defendants spend massive amounts of money advertising their products (over $5 billion each year) but never mention the risk of NEC.
+The defendants (Enfamil and Similac) spend massive amounts of money advertising their products (over $5 billion each year) but never mention the risk of NEC.

-There are cow milk infant formula products made by other companies marketed to preterm babies who do not consume cow's milk.
+There are cow milk infant formula products made by other companies marketed to preterm babies that do not contain cow's milk.
 Therefore, it is possible to design a safer product for premature babies that would not compromise their health.

 Infant Formula Lawsuits

-Parents of premature infants have filed lawsuits against Mead Johnson and Abbott Laboratories.
-In 2015, a federal jury in Philadelphia awarded $12 million to Robert Coyle.
-He developed NEC after being fed cow's milk-based baby formula with the Similac human milk fortifier while still in the hospital.
+Parents of premature infants have filed NEC infant formula lawsuits against Mead Johnson and Abbott Laboratories.
+In 2015, a federal jury in Philadelphia awarded $12 million to Robert Coyle involving contaminated infant formula.

-However, the manufacturers have not offered to pay the victims' amounts.
+However, the infant formula manufacturers who added the human milk fortifier have not offered to pay the victims' amounts.
 The companies only make a small percentage of money on Similac and Enfamil baby formula, but they continue to prove that they do not place any value on infants' lives.

 Our law firm has helped countless families seek compensation for harm caused by dangerous drugs and defective products, including infant formula.